 For details of the latest winners, see the FEBS Anniversary Prize announcement.

 FEBS Press Awards

 The FEBS Journal Richard Perham Prize and the FEBS Letters Award are annual prizes of €5000 awarded by each journal to key author(s) of an outstanding paper published in the journal in the preceding year.
-A winning author is invited to present their work in a plenary lecture at the FEBS Congress, where the prize is awarded.

 The FEBS Open Bio Article Prize is awarded annually to an early-career researcher who is the first author of an important paper published in FEBS Open Bio in the preceding year.
 The prize is a bursary to allow the winner to attend the next FEBS Congress.